design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 2. Use the component contracts in this file before checking the local implementation.
 3. Preserve `12px` as the default radius for standard surfaces and interactive components.
 4. Use `lucide-react` for icons.
+5. Preserve the button size contract exactly: `small = 8px radius`, `middle/large = 12px radius`, text weight `500`.
+6. Use `grey 100` / `neutral-100` as the default border color for cards, inputs, tables, and other neutral bordered surfaces.
-5. Documented table support is limited to `default`, `empty state`, `loading`, and `clickable`.
+7. Documented table support is limited to `default`, `empty state`, `loading`, and `clickable`.
-6. Password inputs must include a visibility toggle with `Eye` / `EyeOff`, even though the current wrapper does not yet provide that behavior directly.
+8. Password inputs must include a visibility toggle with `Eye` / `EyeOff`, even though the current wrapper does not yet provide that behavior directly.
-7. Do not propagate undocumented patterns such as `tertiary` palette usage or `striped` table as part of the current official contract.
+9. Do not propagate undocumented patterns such as `tertiary` palette usage or `striped` table as part of the current official contract.